AndrewJBateman/rxjs-learn/README.md

 ## :signal_strength: Technologies

 * [RxJS v6](https://rxjs.dev/) used to handle datastreams and propagation of change using observables.
-* [webpack v5](https://webpack.js.org/) to bundle the module, including dependensies into a single javascript file to be pulled in by the index.html file.
+* [webpack v5](https://webpack.js.org/) to bundle the module, including dependencies into a single javascript file to be pulled in by the index.html file.

 ## :floppy_disk: Setup